The interview question usually goes something like this…

 If you just graduated and your accomplishment was in an internship or in a university class, what did you learn, what challenges did you overcome, and how did this help you get to where you are today?

-Now that you have a general idea what to do when you answer these questions about your proudest accomplishments/achievements, let’s look at some word-for-word sample answers.
+Now that you have a general idea what to do when you answer these questions about your proudest accomplishments/achievements, let’s look at two word-for-word example answers.

 I’ll start with an example for a recent graduate.
 Then I’ll give a second sample answer for if you have previous work experience.